Me

 This Site

-I created this site to share techniques and recipes I’ve learned with others who also appreciate cooking and maker culture.
-The main impetous for creating this site was to have a reprieve from the SEO monstrosities that are all you find if you do a naive search.
+I created this site to share techniques and recipes I've learned with others who also appreciate cooking and maker culture.
+The main impetus for creating this site was to have a reprieve from the SEO monstrosities that are all you find if you do a naive search.
+Since then the site has grown into a small collection of tools I use daily: plant care tracking, meal planning, and a shared shopping list.

 The recipes featured here are ones that I've made multiple times and want to recreate.
 I've simplified the steps as much as possible while still offering tips to make each recipe truly great.
 Whenever I discover a new recipe that I enjoy, I add it to the site.

-The payoff is I can embed components like the one below at a very low cost.
-This example component weighs less than 7kb in total, and the implementation is relatively readable.
+The payoff is I can embed interactive components like the one below at very low cost.